The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 Role of the Board: The Board, which is elected

-the sustainability of the Company, and to responsibly address the concerns of
+promoting the sustainability of the Company, and to responsibly address the concerns

 The Board elects the corporate officers comprising the

-Company’s business.
-The Board acts as an advisor to and oversees the performance of
+the Company’s business.
+The Board acts as an advisor to and oversees the performance

 Oversight Responsibilities: In addition to its